If you’ve been head-desking your way through trying to get your sales funnel to actually, y’know, SELL, then stay with me.

 The Top 5 Reasons Your Sales Funnel Isn’t Working…and what to do about it

-When I perform a Funnel Analysis and Critique for clients, there are certain areas I look at to uncover what could be the reason (or reasons) that their sales funnel isn’t working.
+When I perform a funnel audit for clients, there are certain areas I look at to uncover what could be the reason (or reasons) that their sales funnel isn’t working.

 These are the 5 areas where I see the most common problems.